jamescosborn/productivity-czar/README.md

 --

-This advice from Metal Dog can be extrapolated out of gaming and applied to web development, learning a new language, facing a particularly challenging task at work, or trying just about anything new in life.
-That lesson is: Take a break every once in awhile if things are getting tough.
+It's been of my opinion and practice that the advice given to us from Metal Dog can be extrapolated out of gaming, and applied to web development, learning a new language, facing a particularly challenging task at work, or towards trying anything new in life.
+The lesson is simple: Take a break every once in awhile if things are getting tough.
 Walk around.
 Get in a different mind space for a moment, and consider a new approach.

 And you know what?
 Turns out there is scientific data to back up Metal Dog's philosophy.
 A 2011 study done by the University of Illinois at Urbana-Champaign concluded that brief diversions from a task can dramatically improve one's ability to focus on that task for long periods of time.